Hypnobirthing Explained: Does Hypnobirthing Really Work?

 You are not alone in wondering, what is hypnobirthing?
 Does it really work?
 And is it for me?

-Here at She Births Bravely, we help moms prepare for powerful and authentic births.
-I often have people ask me, how does your class, the Healthy Start Birth Prep Challenge compare to other classes, specifically hypnobirthing.
+Here at She Births Bravely, we help moms prepare for beautiful, powerful, unforgettable births.
+I often have people ask me, how does your class, Birth Undone , where we undo fear, undo risk and undo pain, compare to other classes, specifically hypnobirthing.

 Well, you need to understand, we are super proud of our class and the results we get for our moms.
 That said, there are times when Hypnobirthing is the better option.
 So what this article is going to do is explain to you honestly and transparently the pros and the cons of both classes.
 And then, hopefully, by the end, you will have a great sense of which is the best choice for you.